SeiryuZ/HemeWeb/proposal/README.md

 of HemeLB requires high performing computing resources like ARCHER supercomputer [1] to run effectively, while the setup process for the simulation can be done in consumer-grade computing resources.
-Exclusivity of computing resources and the overhead of documentation make simulation results done with HemeLB a bit hard to be reproduced.
+Exclusivity of computing resources on certain step of the workflow and the overhead of documentation make simulation results done with HemeLB non-trivial to be reproduced.
-If anyone want to replicate a simulation, one should have the configurations for the simulation exactly the same and run the simulation with similar computing resources to the original simulation to replicate it closely.
+If anyone want to replicate a simulation, one should have the exact same configurations for the simulation  and run the simulation with similar computing resources to the original simulation to replicate it closely.
 This feat however is not easy, because acquiring acquire access to or building computing resources similar to original simulation might be infeasible.

-With pushes for reproducible computing research in general [2][3][4][5], HemeLB needs to improve its reproducible computing aspect for the benefit of the simulations that run with it.
+With pushes for reproducible computing research in general [2][3][4], HemeLB needs to improve its reproducible computing aspect for the benefit of the simulations that run with it.
 HemeLB Simulations should  adhere to a higher standard of validation from the community, making it more transparent